isak4307/WeatherApp/README.md

 ## Bugs and Issues
 There is a problem when handling utf-8 characters in the terminal.
 Meaning, if the input value contains such characters (example: "ÆØÅ"), they won't be parsed correctly and the code treats them as empty characters.
 This issue only affects users using the terminal.
 The discord bot is able to handle such characters.
+### Update
+It seems that the issue is only in my vsc terminal?
+Tried testing it in another terminal such as git bash, and it worked perfectly fine.
+Still not sure how to solve this issue, but at least this might indicate that this is not a program issue, but rather individual terminal issue.

 Another small issue is that the discord bot won't be able to shutdown/terminate when the command *!quit* is written to it.

 ## Commands